heliosdrm/GRUtils.jl/extending.md

 * `kind = :hist`, an arbitrary option that helps to identify the kind of plot that will be made, although this is not currently used.
 * `setargs = _setargs_hist`: this is where the magic occurs. `_setargs_hist` is the name of a function that makes the transformation of the input data into the coordinates of the bars.
 * `docstring = doc_hist`: this is used to define the documentation string that will be associated both to `histogram` and `histogram!` (in this example contained in the variable `doc_hist`).
+* `kwargs` (not used in this example): this should be a named tuple with extra keyword arguments that are passed to the constructors of geometries, axes and the plot object.

 If the new kind of plot implies the definition of a new kind of geometry, other methods should be created in addition.
 Let's say that this new geometry is called `mygeom`; then at least the following method should be defined: